← Back to all docs

 Authentication

-Username/password with MFA (SMS, email, TOTP) and SSO/OAuth where enabled; supports service accounts or customer-managed credentials
+Would require username/password with MFA (SMS, email, TOTP); supports service accounts or customer-managed credentials

 Response format